 Maan-Huei Hung is the General Counsel for AHMC Healthcare Inc., a Southern California based company that owns and operates eight hospitals.
-Ms. Hung is an attorney licensed to practice in California with over 40 years of experience in the Los Angeles area and practices transactional corporate law with an emphasis in banking and commercial law as well as healthcare laws.
+Ms. Hung is a California-licensed attorney with over 40 years of experience in the Los Angeles area and practices transactional corporate law with an emphasis in banking and commercial law as well as healthcare laws.
 She served as General Counsel for General Bank and its public holding company GBC Bancorp until its 2003 merger with Cathay Bank and Cathay General Bancorp.
-She has also advised numerous financial and other non-financial institutions, both foreign and domestic, on management matters and legal and regulatory compliance associated with doing business in the U.S. She has been a consultant for financial and healthcare clients on strategic opportunities and activities, and from 1978 to 1988, has served as corporate in-house counsel in securities laws and corporate finance with Litton Industries, Inc. (which later merged with Northrop Grumman Corporation).

 Ms. Hung is a founding member and former president of the Taiwanese American Lawyers Association.
-She was formerly a member of the Financial Institutions Committee of the State Bar of California and a member of the board of the International Bankers Association of California.
-She has served as legal counsel to the National Association of

-Chinese American Bankers since 2002 and a board member on the AHMC Health Foundation.
-Ms. Hung holds law degrees from the National Taiwan University and Yale University.
+She has served as legal counsel to the National Association of Chinese American Bankers since 2002 and is a board member on the AHMC Health Foundation.
 Ms. Hung has been a Director of Bancorp and Cathay Bank since May 2020.

-With extensive legal experience, Ms. Hung brings her legal expertise and her ability to analyze issues that contribute to the Board's oversight and guidance for our growth and development.
+Ms. Hung brings her legal expertise and her ability to analyze issues that contribute to the Board's oversight and guidance for our growth and development.
 The Board also benefits from her knowledge and insight having served as General Counsel for GBC Bancorp and General Bank and having worked with various types of business clients.
 In addition, Ms. Hung's community involvement provides her with knowledge and understanding of the communities that Cathay Bank serves, and her cross-industry and cross-cultural knowledge and experience is an asset to the Board.